fmaglia/CocoAnnotator/README.md

 # CocoAnnotator
-<p>COCO style format keypoint annotator for regression task on custom dataset.
+<p>COCO style format keypoint annotator for regression task on custom dataset.</p>
-This python script allows to annotate in COCO style format your custom dataset.
+<p>This python script allows to annotate in COCO style format your custom dataset.</p>
-At the end of the process, it writes all the data in a JSON file (output.json).</p>
+<p>At the end of the process, it writes all the data in a JSON file (output.json).</p>

 # Requirements
 * PIL